 A lot of times… and I know I’ll probably get eyebrows raised at this… it’s just pathetic.

-Last Valentines Day, I purposedly logged out of Facebook because I didn’t want to see the rush of posts about “bitter” singles, those who say “Magbibreak din yan” (“They will break up anyway”).
+Last Valentines Day, I purposedly logged out of Facebook because I didn’t want to see the rush of posts about “bitter” singles, those who mutter “Magbibreak din yan” (“They will break up anyway”) to those in relationships.
 For the life of me, I could not understand why anyone would wish ill-wish upon someone else, even under the guise of a “joke.”

 When I was on a solo vacation in Coron, I met another couple in one of the island hopping tours.
-We talked about travels with our respective partners and how (you guessed it) others in group tours would often give parinig or snide comments directed to couples.
+We talked traveling with our partners and our similar experiences of other single joiners in group tours giving parinig or snide comments directed to us.
 It was such a relief to find other people who understand.
 What happened to the spirit of traveling, exactly?

 Basically, I went from being confused, frustrated to tired.
 Now I just want to be with friends where this isn’t an issue and whom are happy to be with other friends, period.